Skip to main content

 For more advanced cases, personalized treatment may include:

-• Laser bacterial reduction therapy
+• Laser bacterial reduction therapy for precise infection control

-• Targeted antibiotic treatment
+• Targeted antibiotic treatment to support tissue healing

 • Regular maintenance visits to prevent relapse